cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 Single node clusters are not [throttled](#throttling).

-Self-hosted clusters without a license key are restricted to use for design, prototyping, testing, or development purposes in non-production, internal development environments deploying a database that runs solely on a single node.
+Generally single node clusters used for design, prototyping, testing, or development purposes in non-production, internal development environments do not require a license key.

 ## See also